jbussemaker/AssignmentEncoding/README.md

 #### 4. Metric Consistency
 04_metric_consistency

+- Determining distance correlation depends on random sampling of design vectors
+  - For lazy encoders, no imputation should be done to reduce runtime; should not influence too much for low imp ratios
+  - Distance correlation can be found reliably by taking max 2000 samples but stopping early if convergence is reached
+  - For very high imputation ratios (> ~500), distance correlation is unreliable
+  - Lazy encoder distance correlation runtime is similar to eager encoder for low imputation ratios (<10)
-- GA and SBO algorithms are most effective for low imputation ratios or high information indices
+- GA and SBO algorithms are most effective for low imputation ratios or high distance correlations
-  - Enumeration-based encoders (one-var and recursive) are always able to create low imputation ratios, however are only efficient for high information indices (i.e. one-var is never efficient)
+  - Enumeration-based encoders (one-var and recursive) are always able to create low imputation ratios, however usually result in low distance correlations
   - For recursive encoder, higher than `n_divide=4` yields inf idx < .5
   - Connection-based encoders are to be preferred over enumeration-based encoders
 - For eager Amount First groupers, the (Rel) Flat/Coord Idx groupers are very inefficient for large nr of matrices